bvanpeski/SystemPreferences/macos_preferencepanes.md

 ### Identifying if the pane supports URLScheme.

 Not all Preference Panes support URLScheme.
-For those that don't, you can accomplish the same actions of opening the pane with Applescript in most instances.
+For those that don't, you can accomplish the same action of opening the pane with Applescript in most instances.
 But how do you know if a specific pane supports a URLScheme?
 Let's dive in!

 Most of the preference panes themselves are located within `/System/Library/PreferencePanes/`.